geo200cn/geo200cn.github.io/syllabus.md

 Dr. Noli Brazil

 *Contact*: nbrazil.at.ucdavis.edu
-*Office hours*: Monday and Wednesday from 4:10-5:10 pm or by appointment, Zoom or in-person.
-2325 Hart Hall.
-Please sign up for a slot [here](https://www.wejoinin.com/sheets/vwzry).
-Out of courtesy to other students, please do not sign up for more than two 10-minute blocks.
-If you do, I will keep only the first two blocks.
-The last 20 minutes are open drop in.
-Zoom link is located [here](https://ucdavis.zoom.us/j/93537642124?pwd=NENYZGlGd2s1NVFvWGF3OFhuSmxBdz09) and on the Canvas home page.
+*Office hours*: Wednesday from 3:30-5:00 pm or by appointment (in-person or Zoom).
+Zoom link is located on Canvas and pdf syllabus.

 <div style="margin-bottom:25px;">
 </div>
 ## **Teaching Assistant**

-Sara Ludwick
+Jenny Cribbs

-*Contact*: scludwick.at.ucdavis.edu
+*Contact*: jecribbs.at.ucdavis.edu
-*Office hours*: Friday, 1:00-3:00 (in-person or Zoom).
-2420 Hart Hall.
+*Office hours*: Friday, 2:00-4:00 (in-person or Zoom).
+PES 2004.
 Zoom link is located on Canvas and pdf syllabus.

 <div style="margin-bottom:25px;">